ljxw88/Student-Supervisory-System/README.md

-# Student_Supervisory_System
+# Student Supervisory System

-Project of supervisory system, based on c-lang, a simple command line tool.
+A toy supervisory system done when I was a college freshman ;-) based on C, a simple command line tool.